-The sensitive nature of some financial information is acknowledged and therefore where requested the content of the Statement will remain confidential between the applicant and named officials within the Council and the Convenors of the Development Management Committee, although in some circumstances the Council may wish to have the Statement independently assessed.
+3.17 The sensitive nature of some financial information is acknowledged and therefore where requested the content of the Assessment will remain confidential between the applicant and named officials within the Council, independent assessor and the Convenors of the Relevant Committees.
 The position regarding statements and the Freedom of Information (Scotland) Act 2002 means should they need to be available to the public, they will be redacted with all figures and commercially sensitive wording blanked out.
-The statements will then be presented to the developer for agreement, prior to being made available for publication on the Public Access portal on the Council website.
+The statements will then be presented to the developer for agreement, prior to being made available for publication the Public Access portal on the Council website.
 Only in very exceptional circumstances where there are excessive, previously unknown, abnormal costs will it be likely that the Council will agree to reduce or give exemption from the requirement to developer contributions or affordable housing.
 As such, it is anticipated that the submission of a Development Viability Statement will be the exception rather than the rule.